mk533/Customer-Support-Responses/README.md

 # Customer-Support-Responses

-Objective
-The objective of this project is to build a model that can generate automated responses to customer queries using a sequence-to-sequence (seq2seq) model or a transformer-based model like BART (Bidirectional and Auto-Regressive Transformers).
+This project aims to build a model that can generate automated responses to customer queries using a sequence-to-sequence (seq2seq) model or a transformer-based model like BART (Bidirectional and Auto-Regressive Transformers).

 Dataset
 We use the Customer Support Responses dataset from Hugging Face: Customer-Support-Responses.